 Type of prosthesis

 Ceramic or Zirconia.
-Lab prepares in 2 days with CAD-CAM technology.
+The lab prepares in 2 days with CAD-CAM technology.
 Precise dental crown and bridges fabricated.

 Mostly Acrylic sometimes Ceramic or zirconia.
 No CAD CAM abutments possible.
 Hence esthetics compromised

 Acrylic/plastic- After 3 months replaced with Ceramic or Zirconia

 Active design implants with a combination of basal and pterygoid for immediate loading, no screw loosening because of Q-lock Morse connection(aircraft technology)

 Combination of Single piece Implants, Basal Implants, and Pterygoid Implants are used.
 No screw loosening and no crestal bone loss.

 Screw based implants used.
 Screw loosening is a problem